Teacher of the Visually Impaired job responsibilities

 The minimum requirement for obtaining a TVI job is a Bachelor’s degree, a special education credential, and specialized training to prepare for the role.
 State requirements may differ slightly for certification.

 Help students, and yourself, reach their highest potential.
 Let VocoVision carry you to the pinnacle of professional achievement as a remote teacher of the visually impaired.
 Make the move today and apply for our TVI jobs!Read Less

-- Teacher of the Visually Impaired - Work from Home in VA
+- Remote- Teacher for the Visually Impaired

 An Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or protected veteran status and will not be discriminated against on the basis of disability.